 Research Interests:

 I am interested in exploring and innovating in data science pedagogy.
 I do this both through the development of interactive learning materials and by bringing lessons learned from research into the classroom in the form of examples, assignments, and exercises.
 Together with Lydia Kavraki and Chris Jermaine we have packaged a graduate level course on Data Science Tools & Models with an emphasis on healthcare data.
-The lecture slides are available here and the teaching materials are available to instructors by request.
+The lecture slides are available

 My research with the CEHI team is focused on data management in healthcare.
 There I explore approaches to making healthcare data more accessible and available.